difference between reversible and irreversible process

 The differences between reversible and irreversible processes have significant implications in thermodynamics.
 A reversible process is an idealized process that sets a theoretical limit on the efficiency of a system.
 In engineering, many systems aim to operate as close to the reversible limit as possible.
 For example, a heat engine operates at maximum efficiency when it works in a reversible cycle.
 However, such a cycle is not possible in reality, and all actual heat engines operate in an irreversible cycle, resulting in a lower efficiency.

-See also difference between refraction and reflection
+See also difference between dysentery and diarrhoea

 Irreversible processes cause an increase in entropy, which represents a loss of energy that cannot be recovered.
 This increase in entropy is often the cause of energy loss and inefficiency in many physical processes.
 For example, friction generates heat, but this heat cannot be fully recovered in a cyclic process.
 Hence, irreversibility causes a permanent loss of energy.